PiaoLiangLiu/PiaoLiangLiu.github.io/_posts/2020-06-15-Variational-AutoEncoders.md

 # Variational AutoEncoders

->  As a technique emerged years ago, VAE has been proved to have a broad application in the field of data generation and be effetive in genearting complicated data.
+>  As a technique emerged years ago, VAE has been proved to have a broad application in the field of data generation and be effetive in generating complicated data.
 This post aims at discovering the math behind VAE.

 ## 1. Latent Variables

 Latent Variable is a critical concept in machine learning which supports a lot of model root in probability.
-It is something invisible but represents the information, something closer to the essence, behind the objects in the world.
+It is something invisible but represents the information, closer to the essence, behind the objects in the world.

 Taking recgonizing a hand-written digit image as an example.
 How could a computer recognize a hand-written digit image given that it is only able to understand the pixels of the input images?
 That is where we need the latent variables to teach the computer:

-When we input the images into the neural network, it extracts feature spontaneously.
-This behavior is "capsulated" inside the neural network so we don't know exactly what feature it extracts from this image, eg. number, stroke , actually the features are usually more uninterpretable than these.
+When we input the images into the neural network, it extracts features spontaneously.
+This behavior is "encapsulated" inside the neural network so we don't know exactly what feature it extracts from this image, eg. number, stroke , actually the features are usually more uninterpretable than these in the real world.
 We can only tell the network whether the classification result is correct/incorrect and to which extent it is correct/incorrect.
 According to our instructions, it further extracts the features from the images and makes decisions based on these features.
 This feature is an estimated distribution of latent variables and this process of getting the feature is called **encode**.
 Note that the example above is just given to make the concept easy to understand.
-In the real world, people usually can not interpret the results of the encoder to gain something useful.
+In the real world, people usually cannot interpret the results of the encoder to gain something useful.
 Only the network itself could understand what they really are lol.

-After learning for some epochs, we'd like to train a neural network that is able to generate an image itself.
+We'd like to train a neural network that is able to generate an image itself.
 To achieve this goal, the trained neural network would sample from the previously generated distribution, an estimation of the latent variables, to generate an image that it believes to follow the distribution formed by the whole image space.
-Again, just for making it easier to understand, we can assume that a "smart" enough network could find the latent space where each element in the space correpspond to a number in 0-9.
-It would first pick a number in 0-9, say 6, and then generate an estimation of the latent variable correspond to 6.
+Again, just for making it easier to understand, let's assume a "smart" enough network.
+It is "smart" enough to find the latent space where each element in the space correpspond to a number in 0-9.
+To generate an image, it would first pick a number in 0-9, say 6, and then generate an estimation of the latent variable correspond to 6.
 After that, according the generated distribution, it can estimate the real distribution of the images denoting 6 and give us an image sampled from that distritbution.
-This process of estimating the real distribution according the approximation of latent variables, is called **decode**.
+This process of estimating the real distribution according to the approximation of latent variables, is called **decode**.

 ## 2. Generative Models

 VAE(Variational AutoEncoders) is a Generative Model.
-In the problem of classification, generative models forms the joint distribution of $$P(\mathbf{X},Y)$$, where $$\mathbf{X}$$ represents data points, treated as a random vector and Y represents labels, treated as a random variable.
+In the problem of classification, generative model forms the joint distribution of $$P(\mathbf{X},Y)$$, where $$\mathbf{X}$$ represents data points, treated as a random vector and Y represents labels, treated as a random variable.

 In the problem of **VAE**, the Generative Model, which is VAE iteself, forms $$P(\mathbf{X})$$: